Hyiker/renderloo/README.md

 # RenderLoo

-This is my OpenGL rendering lab based on [loo](https://github.com/Hyiker/loo), where I can test my ideas.
+This is my OpenGL realtime rendering lab based on [loo](https://github.com/Hyiker/loo), in which I can test my ideas.

 ## Features